Orpheus-3145/Libft/README.md

 # Libft_fullpower
-Union of every function for other C projects inside libft
+Union of every function from other C projects inside libft